-The timing on when to contact an Accountant or Tax Adviser is often overlooked.
-However it can be a vitally important issue in order to keep as many tax savings options available as possible.
+The timing of when to contact an Accountant or Tax Adviser is often overlooked.
+However, it can be a vitally important issue in order to keep as many tax savings options available as possible.

 When should you contact an Accountant?

 For an Accountant or Tax Adviser to best advise you, you should always contact them prior to making a decision that has implications for your business.
 When you make a transaction or business decision it can often have unexpected tax implications.
 Once an agreement has been signed, it may remove the other options, which may have been more beneficial to mitigate your tax liabilities.

 A good Accountant or Tax Adviser is often a proactive one rather than reactive.
 This can also be said for clients.
 If your Accountant is having to be reactive to a decision or transaction you have made, it can have additional tax and/or cost implications.

 Obtaining advice before a transaction takes place could well prevent a client from having to pay tax that otherwise would have become due without guidance.

 Examples of when you should contact an Accountant

 - When making large or multiple large investment decisions such as the purchasing of capital assets.
 The timing of these purchases can be critical in order to obtain full tax relief in the year of purchase.